buster-jangle/PROGENY/README.md

 By default, the PROGENY template installs primary executables (using `make install`)and libraries in /usr/local/(lib/include).
 Install destinations are defined in a variable in the top level CMakeLists.txt so it can be easily changed.

+## Tests

+PROGENY includes two example test file. `tests/CMakeLists.txt` will include any .cpp file in `tests/src/` as a unit test executable to be run by CTest.
+The CTest test suite only passes when all executable return EXIT_SUCCESS.
+Tests can be run by calling `make test` or `ninja test`.
+PROGENY includes a GitHub Actions workflow in `.github/workflows` which automatically builds the project and runs tests each time a commit is made to the `release` branch.

 ## Release packages

 PROGENY's top-level CmakeLists.txt includes a basic example of using CPack to generate release packages.
 Release packages inherit their version number from the PROGENY_PROJECT_NAME_VERSION variables.